 Fuel is a must-have for end users like municipalities and school districts.
-But, procurement is not straightforward.
+However, procurement is not straightforward.

 A lack of background in the oil industry can put many beginner bidders at a disadvantage – leaving them open to common contract pitfalls and resulting in ineffective agreements that waste their budgets.

-So, before you put pen to paper, check out these 8 insider tips for writing better fuel bids to get you negotiating like a pro.
+So, before you put pen to paper, check out these 8 essential tips for writing better fuel bids to get you negotiating like a pro.

 1. Limit Your Contract’s Duration